 It’s a shame about the end, because up until then the direction is good and features some innovative stuff on board the ship.
 The camera makes incredible use of the maritime setting, and there aren’t many movies like this that do.
 There are aerial shots as well as tricky interior shots which probe the depths of the ship’s engine room, and do so without Steadicam; and the film is worth seeing for these alone I reckon.

-The Steadicam, since I am discussing it, was used first in the Woody Guthrie biopic Bound for Glory (1976) – although audiences saw it first in Marathon Man (1976) which was released two months before the Woody Guthrie film - that’s just for the anoraks.
+The Steadicam, since I am discussing it, was used first in the Woody Guthrie biopic Bound for Glory (1976) – although audiences saw it first in Marathon Man (1976) which was released two months before the Woody Guthrie film - I mention that simply for those who adore film trivia.
 Now back to Brando.

 Marlon Brando made some unusual career choices during the sixties, but most will argue now that his ideas were way ahead of their time.
 His range was exceptional and his stillness, vocal and facial acrobatics are still studied hard today by actors like Robert DeNiro and Sean Penn.